bsckalavin/d3-lasso-custom/README.md

 ## Installing

-If you use NPM, `npm install d3-lasso`.
-Otherwise, download the [latest release](https://github.com/skokenes/d3-lasso/releases/latest).
+If you use NPM, `npm install d3-lasso-v9`.

 ## API Reference